How to Grow Your Forever Family

 This government guide outlines the average adoption costs that most families will face.

-This guide includes a large list of LGBT-friendly adoption agencies that assist same sex couples and LGBTQ individuals in their quest for a new family member.
+This Human Rights Campaign guide lists LGBT-friendly adoption agencies that assist same-sex couples and LGBTQ individuals in their quest for a new family member.

 This government guide helps adoptive parents learn what to expect when it comes to securing adoption assistance from their employers, plus how to promote or encourage these benefits in your workplace.